godmodelabs/dexter/README.md

 # Dexter
-Dexter is a full featured framework using backbone.js combined with requireJS and other libraries useful for the development of responsive Single Page Applications.
-It adds a few ideas of its own and tries to maintain high flexibility by providing simple feature interfaces.
-Want to use your own library?
-Simply overwrite the feature method.
-But the main goal is to provide the developer an easy All-in-One package to start the implementation of your application right after `make install`.
+Dexter is a full featured framework with [Backbone.js] and [Epoxy.js], [RequireJS] and other libraries useful for the development of responsive Single Page Applications and Mobile Web Apps.
+It adds a few ideas of its own and maintains high flexibility, but primarily provides an easy All-in-One package to start the development of your application right after `make install`.

 ### Views

 ```javascript
 // file: /js/views/myView.js
 define([ /* ... */ ], function(dXView) {
     return dXView.extend({
         dXName: 'myView',
     });
 });
 ```